nawazhoss/Diocese-Income-Analysis/README.md

   <tr>
     <td><img src="/images/Church%20of%20England%20Logo%20Version%202.png" alt="Alt text" width="150"></td>
     <!-- <td><h2>About Me</h2></td> -->
     <td><h4>Welcome to my Church of England Data Insights Project!
-This site showcases a personal project to demonstrate skills in data manipulation, cleaning, analysis, and visualisation.
-The project highlights expertise in Excel and Tableau.
+This site showcases a personal project to demonstrate skills in data manipulation, cleaning, analysis, and visualisation through Excel and Tableau.
-    This repository explores and visualises publicly available data published by the Church of England, including:  💷 **Parish finance and giving** and 📅 **Church attendance trends**. </h4></td>
+    The project explores and visualises publicly available data published by the Church of England. </h4></td>
   </tr>
 </table>